-Alba 9 SPV is a cash securitisation of lease receivables extended to small and medium-sized enterprises (SMEs) and individual entrepreneurs located in Italy.
+Alba 10 SPV is a cash securitisation of lease receivables extended to small and medium-sized enterprises (SMEs) and individual entrepreneurs located in Italy.
 Our quantitative, structural and legal analysis of this transaction supports the ratings that we have assigned.
-The sensitivity of the assigned ratings to changes in the local country ceiling (LCC) and certain counterparty ratings is on page 22 of the report in the Parameter Sensitivities section.